jgvfwstone/ArtificialIntelligenceEngines/DeepLearningEnginesCode/Python/Ch08_VariationalAutoencoder/README.md

 This is an improved implementation of the paper [Stochastic Gradient VB and the Variational Auto-Encoder](http://arxiv.org/abs/1312.6114) by Kingma and Welling.
 It uses ReLUs and the adam optimizer, instead of sigmoids and adagrad.
 These changes make the network converge much faster.
+Changes to Kingma's code by Xingdong Zuo.

 JVS added graph of ELBO during training, plus reconstructed images ater training.